Can an Administrator of an Estate Sell Property? Your Complete Guide

 Understanding the Role of an Estate Administrator

-An estate administrator is very important for administering and distributing the assets of an estate when someone dies.
+An estate administrator is very important for distributing the assets of an estate when someone dies.
 As a fiduciary, the administrator is responsible for making sure that the estate administration process goes smoothly, from making a list of all the assets to making sure that all bills and taxes are paid.
 There are several responsibilities that come with this, and they need to be done with care, especially when the deceased leaves an intestate position.
 In this case, the administrator’s duties grow a lot, and they have to mediate between the heirs to make sure the estate is divided fairly and in accordance with the law.

 Responsibilities of an Estate Administrator